unicornbege/mixed-data-clustering-comparison/README.md

 Clustering Mixed-Type Data Using Partition-Based Algorithms

 📌 Overview
-This repository contains the implementation and analysis for my undergraduate thesis research, which focuses on comparing partition-based clustering algorithms on mixed-type datasets (numerical and categorical data).
+This repository contains the implementation and analysis , which focuses on comparing partition-based clustering algorithms on mixed-type datasets (numerical and categorical data).
 The study evaluates the performance of K-Means, K-Modes, and K-Prototypes using several clustering validity indices, with an emphasis on interpretability and suitability for mixed data scenarios.

 🎯 Research Objectives